 One thing to note here is that there are also alternatives to use instead of salt.
 Another example of what you can add is potassium.
 If you’re on a low-salt diet, you’ll want to switch over to this as regular salt used in a brine tank will transfer some sodium over to the water when it’s recharging.
 Potassium is healthy, natural, and safe to use.

 What Happens if I Add Too Little or Too Much Salt?

 In checking your brine tank consistently, you find that it always looks full of salt.
 Check for a few things first.
 Salt bridges can form over time and if you have a salt bridge, you’ll need to fix that first as the salt bridging over the brine tank can deceive you about whether or not you need more.

 Also, keep in mind that when you first start using and learn how to add salt to a water softener, check it one to two times a week to get an idea of how much salt it uses.

 Can You Add Too Much Salt?

 Salt clings to any surface.
-Ensuring you don’t get salt bridges in the first place would be preferable, but if you get them, you can see an article here on how to get rid of them.
+Ensuring you don’t get salt bridges in the first place would be preferable, but if you get them, you can read this article on how to get rid of salt bridges.